gokhanozdemir/cocukyastaevliligeson-unfpa/Makaleler.md

 [Materyal Listesine Geri Dön](#materyal-listesi)

-## "Economic Impacts of Child Marriage: A Review of the Literature"
+## Economic Impacts of Child Marriage: A Review of the Literature
 *MKL_87*

 **ÖZET**